Gil Kerlikowske: Director of the ONDCP

 On February 11, 2009, it was reported that Kerlikowske had accepted an offer by President Barack Obama to become Director of the Office of National Drug Control Policy, succeeding John P. Walters.
 The Drug Policy Alliance issued a statement after the announcement of his nomination saying: "We're cautiously optimistic that Seattle Police Chief Gil Kerlikowske will support Obama's drug policy reform agenda".
 He assumed the office on May 7, 2009.

-On May 13, 2009, Kerlikowske signaled that the Obama Administration would no longer use the term "War on Drugs", as it is counter-productive.
+On May 13, 2009, Kerlikowske signaled that the Obama Administration would no longer use the term "war on drugs", as it is counter-productive.
 The Obama Administration would instead demonstrate a favoring of treatment over incarceration in trying to reduce drug use.

 In a May 22, 2009 interview on KUOW radio, he said any drug 'legalization' would be "waving the white flag" and that "legalization is off the charts when it comes to discussion, from my viewpoint" and that "legalization vocabulary doesn't exist for me and it was made clear that it doesn't exist in President Obama's vocabulary."
 Specifically about marijuana, he said, "It's a dangerous drug" and about the medical use of marijuana, he said, "we will wait for evidence on whether smoked marijuana has any medicinal benefits – those aren't in."

-In October 2010 he said the federal government would sue the state of California if it legalized marijuana in Proposition 19.
+Shortly before the vote on 2010 California Proposition 19, in October 2010, he said the federal government might sue the state of California if it legalized marijuana.

 On November 2, 2010, the state of California voted on Proposition 19, which entailed legalizing marijuana for personal uses, growing or cultivating it, as well as sale and taxation of it.
 The Proposition lost by 500,000 votes out of the near 7 million votes cast.
 "Californians recognized that legalizing marijuana will not make our citizens healthier, solve California's budget crisis or reduce drug related violence in Mexico," said Gil Kerlikowske.

-In a December 9, 2010 interview with The Nation magazine, Kerlikowske called Nancy Reagan's "Just Say No" campaign one of the "major successes" of the War on Drugs.
+In a December 9, 2010 interview with The Nation magazine, Kerlikowske called Nancy Reagan's "Just Say No" campaign one of the "major successes" of the war on drugs.

 On June 6, 2011, Kerlikowske published his report "Drug policies must be rooted in science," in response to a report calling for the decriminalization of illicit drugs by the Global Commission on Drug Policy.
-In the report, he denies the Commission's assertions that the War on Drugs is failing and costing billions of the taxpayers' dollars.
+In the report, he denies the Commission's assertions that the war on drugs is failing and costing billions of the taxpayers' dollars.
 The report claims that the economic impact of illicit drug use is $80 billion for health care and productivity.